psu-arts-arch-3/art-203/unit-1/lesson-1/exercise-2-create-a-blog.md

 Each theme will have slightly different options for what you can customize.
 For example, some themes might include an option to  set a custom header image at the top of the site, while others might only display the name of the site and the description \(set these under Settings &gt;&gt;&gt; General\).

-Further customizations is available under Appearance &gt;&gt;&gt; Customize.
+Further customization is available under Appearance &gt;&gt;&gt; Customize.

 ![](/assets/wordpress/customize.png)